General functioning of the tax

 |Wholesaler||400||84||484||42||84 - 42 = 42|

-Each of the entrepreneurs has borne the tax charged to him by his supplier, which is the amount he can deduct when submitting his self-assessments for VAT.
+Each of the entrepreneurs has borne the tax that has been passed on to them by their supplier, this fee being the amount that they can deduct when submitting their corresponding VAT self-assessments.

-The tax is ultimately paid by the final consumer of the goods, but it is paid into the Treasury by the entrepreneurs or professionals who provide the services or deliver the goods.
+The tax is ultimately paid by the final consumer of the goods, but those who pay it to the Treasury are the businessmen or professionals who provide the services or deliver the goods.